jprevo/ishikawa/README.md

 DISCORD_TOKEN // See your discord bot app DISCORD_APPLICATION_ID // See your discord bot app DISCORD_GUILD_ID // Server ID
-DISCORD_GAME_ANNOUNCEMENT_CHANNEL_ID // Where our bot should make games annoucement?
+DISCORD_GAME_ANNOUNCEMENT_CHANNEL_ID // Where our bot should make games annoucements?
+DISCORD_RANK_UP_ANNOUNCEMENT_CHANNEL_ID // Where our bot should make FFG rank up announcements?
 DISCORD_MEMBER_ROLE_ID // The role ID assigned to our paid members
 ```